China (officially the People’s Republic of China) is a country in East Asia. It has the largest population of any country in the world.

-China is an economic superpower and a permanent member of the United Nations Security Council.
-It has a leading space program, a nuclear arsenal, and the largest army in the world by number of service members.
+China is a great power.
+It’s a potential superpower, an economic giant, and permanent member of the United Nations Security Council.
+China has a leading space program, a nuclear arsenal, and the world’s largest army by number of service members.

-China has a long and almost unbroken history, as well as one of the world’s oldest and most complex writing systems.
-Until the 19th century, China was one of the most advanced nations in the world and the cultural center of East Asia.
-China’s influence on its neighbors continues to this day.
-It has given birth to many inventions that changed the course of human history, with four of the greatest being papermaking, the compass, gunpowder, and printing.
+China has a long and age-old history, as well as one of the most ancient and complex writing systems.
+Until the 19th century, it had been one of the most advanced governments in the world and the main cultural center of East Asian.
+Chinese influence in neighboring countries remains significant to this day.
+China is the birthplace of many discoveries that have changed the fate of humankind.
+Among them, there are four great inventions: the compass, gunpowder, papermaking, and printing.

 Many people use phones to make payments, practically not using cash at all.
-About 31.2% of population pays at least from time to time with smartphones.
+About 31.2% of population pays with smartphones at least occasionally.
 On average, one user of WeChat—the most popular messenger in the country—makes 55 transactions a month.

 The most popular mobile payment system in China is Alipay, and the second most popular is WeChat Pay.